Truce in Gaza extended at last minute as talks over remaining Hamas captives get tougher

 “Every day, we come here … we spend money on transportation to get here, just to go home with nothing,” said one woman in line, Nawal Abu Namous.

 Jobain reported from Rafah, Gaza Strip and Chehayeb from Beirut.
-Associated Press writer Jon Gambrell in Dubai, United Arab Emirates contributed.
+Associated Press writers Matthew Lee in Tel Aviv, Israel, and Jon Gambrell in Dubai, United Arab Emirates contributed.

 Full AP coverage at https://apnews.com/hub/israel-hamas-war.